When it comes to e-commerce imagery, the line between content and commerce continues to blur.

-To help answer some key questions that brands should be considering when it comes to imagery and content, we spoke with digital marketing and content expert Melissa Liebling-Goldberg.
+To help answer some key questions that brands should be considering when it comes to e-commerce imagery and content, we spoke with digital marketing and content expert Melissa Liebling-Goldberg.
 Having consulted for top dogs like J.Crew and White + Warren and written for Vogue, Glamour, and PEOPLE, Liebling-Goldberg has a rare expertise that fully merges content and commerce…

 The Line Studios: We’ve seen a recent trend where brands are using more “editorialized” photography to replace the traditional, white-background, “e-commerce” photography on their product pages.
 Should more brands jump on board?